 “Dear Dolphin”: Advice that Dolphins Could Give If We Would Only Listen Humans can learn some life lessons from dolphins and their communities, from “Family first” to “Use your melon.”
 Through interviews with scientists and trainers, as well as personal encounters of my own, I share some amazing truths about dolphins—and a few dark secrets.

-Shipwrecks: Exploring Sunken Cities Beneath the Sea Two shipwrecks, separated by 2,000 miles and two centuries, share a common history of life, death, and rebirth.
+Shipwrecks: Exploring Sunken Cities Beneath the Sea Separated by 2,000 miles and two centuries, two ships share a common history of life, death, and rebirth.
 Find out what underwater explorers discovered in these sunken cities beneath the sea—and who lives there now.
-(Note: This book is now only available as an e-book.)

 “My wife and I attended Mary’s presentation on Shipwrecks at the Maine Historical Society.
 We were so impressed with not only her content expertise, but also with her engaging delivery.
 History and marine biology came alive!
 The wonderful mixture of the serious and the humorous made for a great learning experience.
 Mary is a true educator adept at facilitating the curiosity of all ages.” – Corvis Catsouphes